 The hallmark of this degree program is concurrent design practice and academic study.
-Students work in classrooms, communities, and local firms to examine the social and cultural contexts of their work.
-As they advance, students develop a personal design philosophy and methods of working while mastering structures and environmental systems.
+Students participate in classrooms, communities, and local firms to examine the social and cultural contexts of their work.
+As they advance, students develop a personal design philosophy and methods of working while immersing themselves in structures, environmental systems, building performance, and history theory and criticism.